PozzyMapuma/printf/README.md

 write a function that use printf

-This project is done by Siphesihle and Phozisa
+This project is done by Siphesihle Mhlongo and Phozisa Mapuma